-Required Details Legislation EPA Guideline JJ's IMS 72(p) and 75 - the General Regulation s153E - the Act is to be carried out in such a manner as to ensure that the information included in the plan is accurate and up to date, and that each plan is capable of being implemented in a workable and effective manner.
+Required Details Legislation EPA Guideline JJ's IMS the General Regulation s153E - the Act included in the plan is accurate and up to date, and that each plan is capable of being implemented in a workable and effective manner.
 Usual methods of testing are undertaking desktop simulations and practical exercises or drills.
 Testing must cover all components of the plan, including effectiveness of training.
-Plans must include the manner in which they are to be tested and maintained, the dates on which they have been tested, the names of the staff members who carried out the testing, and the dates they were updated. annually as part of the annual emergency drill; and/or within one (1) month of any pollution incident occurring.
+Plans must include the manner in which they are to be tested and maintained, the dates on which they have been tested, the names of the staff members who carried out the testing, and the dates they were updated. emergency drill; and/or within one (1) month of any pollution incident occurring.
 Date of test, person testing is recorded on FM-32 Emergency Reaction Debriefing - (Attachment 11).
 Facilities Manual: Section 26 Emergency Management.
 Community engagement S 73(b)(iii)- the Regs Plans must include community engagement protocol that includes notifying people living or working in the vicinity of a pollution incident and keeping them informed of relevant matters.
 Emergency Procedure Guides - (Attachment 3).
+FM-33 Emergency Action - (Attachment 4). and an anomal of the fall that and the fall that are the fall that Facilities Manual: Section 26 Emergency Management.

-Table 4 - Compliance Matrix - Trackable Waste Transport Based Requirements
+Table 5 - Compliance Matrix - Trackable Waste Transport Based Requirements

-Required Details Legislation EPA Guideline JJ's IMS Written form and accessible s71 and 74 - the General The plan must be in written form and available at the premises so it can be provided to an authorised EPA officer on request.
-The PIRMP is a written document and is also available via the JJ's Website .
-Regulation s153D - the Act Safeguards must be put in place to ensure the PIRMP is readily accessible in the case of power failure or internet outage.
+Required Details Legislation EPA Guideline JJ's IMS s71 and 74 - the General The plan must be in written form and available at the premises so it can be provided to an authorised EPA officer on request.
+The PIRMP is a written document and is also available via the JJ's Website.
+Written form and accessible Regulation s153D - the Act Safeguards must be put in place to ensure the PIRMP is readily accessible in the case of power failure or internet outage.
 A hard copy of the PIRMP is recommended to be maintained at the licensed premises or where the activity takes place.
 For waste transport activities, EPGs are maintained within each JJ's vehicle as per Section 4.4 of the Transport Manual .
 A copy of the PIRMP can be made available to drivers where required.
 Contact details s73(b)(i) and (ii) - the General Regulation s153C - the Act Plans must include the names, position titles and 24-hour contact details of those key individuals who are: a) responsible for activating the PIRMP; b) authorised to notify relevant authorities under section 148 of the POEO Act; c) responsible for managing the response to a pollution incident.
-The contact details relevant for the location where the incident occurs for: Refer to: Section 1 - Contact Details - Regulatory Authorities; and Section 2 - Notification Procedures .
+The contact details relevant for the location where the incident occurs for: d) the EPA Refer to: Section 1 - Contact Details - Regulatory Authorities; and Section 2 - Notification Procedures.
 In the event of an incident during transport operations, Supervisors responsible for activating the PIRMP will determine the